DevAlexCorreia/1-to-100-challenge/README.md

 Code 11 - Salary with Bonus - With Python<br />
 Code 12 - Formula of Bhaskara - With Python<br />
 Code 13 - Banknotes with Coins - With Python<br />
+Code 14 - Average - With Python<br />
 Code 21 - Selection Teste - With Java<br />
 Code 22 - Interval - With Java<br />